ernoma/assesclimateimpact/README.md

 ***

 The below information is not fully uptodate.
+More general uptodate information can be found from: [Urban climate assessment action page of the Tampere Ilmastovahti](https://ilmastovahti.tampere.fi/actions/1.1.1).

 ***